nfaucher8/actual-desktop/README.md

   - AppImage

 ### `yarn build:windows`
-Attempts to build an x64 application for Windows
+Attempts to build an application for Windows

-This will output 3 different versions of the built application.
+This will output different versions of the built application.
 A `.msi` installer and `.exe` installer that can be used to install Actual on a device.
 A portable `.exe` will also be created, this file can run Actual without having to install it on a device.

 - outputs:
+  - MSI Installer (x64)
+  - Portable exe (x64)
+  - Installer exe (x64)
-  - MSI Installer
+  - MSI Installer (ia32)
-  - Portable exe
+  - Portable exe (ia32)
-  - Installer exe
+  - Installer exe (ia32)